daniil/new-developers-advice/README.md

 Topics are going to be pretty general and varied: learning effectively, mindset, job search, interview process, staying relevant, and many more.

+While some of this advice is, hopefully, universally applicable, I mostly share my experience as a Full-Stack JS Developer, so a lot of advice is provided through that lens.

 ## Advice

 ### Starting From nil